AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/sdk-utilities.md

 ## Delete Asset

-This function deletes an asset from the Adobe internal storage, freeing up space and managing the lifecycle of your documents.
-It's essential to use this function to remove assets that are no longer needed, ensuring efficient use of storage resources.
+This function deletes an asset from Adobe internal storage.
+If you prefer not to store your asset on Adobe's storage, where assets are transiently stored for 24 hours, you can use this function to delete the asset immediately.

 <CodeBlock slots="heading, code" repeat="3" languages="Java, Node.js, Python" />